Zob Ahan Esfahan F.C.: First-team squad

-For recent transfers, see List of Iranian football transfers summer 2022.
+Out on loan

 Retired numbers

 On 18 June 2018, the club decided to retire the squad number 30 in memory of Mehdi Rajabzadeh.

 Notable players

 This list of former players includes those who received international caps while playing for the team, made significant contributions to the team in terms of appearances or goals while playing for the team, or who made significant contributions to the sport either before they played for the team, or after they left.
 It is clearly not yet complete and all inclusive, and additions and refinements will continue to be made over time.

 Famous Players

 For notable players see List of Zob Ahan F.C. players.

 For details on former players see :Category:Zob Ahan Esfahan F.C. players.